ahmadnazir/ahmadnazir.github.io/blog/posts/2015-06-23-ssh-tunnels.md

 title:  Accessing remote services using SSH Tunnels
 ---

-Lately I have been using emacs **[SQLi][sqli]** mode to interact with the.
+Lately I have been using emacs **[SQLi][sqli]** mode to interact with the database.
 Most of the times I can't access the database directly from my machine - I have to ssh into an intermediate server that has access to the database server.
-This strategy doesn't always work if the intermediate server doesn't have an sql client installed
+This strategy doesn't always work if the intermediate server doesn't have an sql client installed (e.g. `mysql-client`).
-(e.g. `mysql-client`).
 What I really want is to make the database appear as if it were running locally.
 SSH tunnels solves this problem for me: